Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Introduction

 Most probably, NP will manifest itself in LHC experiments not via direct detection of new particles and/or new phenomena but in the form of minor deviations from SM predictions.
 The discovery of new physical phenomena in such a scenario is only possible by an extremely precise comparison of the experimental data with theoretical predictions.
 This requires the corresponding increasing of the accuracy of the theoretical description of the microworld processes under study and provision of experiments to be conducted at Run3/HL LHC with reliable and precision programs for calculating effects related to radiative corrections (RCs).

-Currently, a large number of various and mutually complementing programs and computer codes are available which pertain to this problem; they are reviewed, for example, in \cite{50-Au}.
+Currently, a large number of various and mutually complementing programs and computer codes are available that pertain to this problem; they are reviewed, for example, in \cite{50-Au}.
 This paper also presents the physical content of one of these programs, READY (Radiative corrEctions to lArge invariant mass Drell--Yan process), which was developed by the author for estimating electroweak and QCD corrections to the Drell--Yan process.

-The contribution of photon inverse emission mechanism gives in the same order of perturbation theory as electroweak RCs to Drell--Yan process or two photon fusion mechanism.
-So, the goal of present paper is the detailed calculation of photon inverse emission contribution to the dilepton production process in hadron collisions for Large Hadron Collider experimental program aimed.
+The contribution of the photon inverse emission mechanism is of the same order in perturbation theory as the electroweak RCs to the Drell--Yan process or the two-photon fusion mechanism.
+Therefore, the goal of the present paper is the detailed calculation of the photon inverse emission contribution to the dilepton production process in hadron collisions, aimed at the Large Hadron Collider experimental program.

-\section{Mechanisms of dilepton production in hadron collisions}
+\section{Mechanisms of Dilepton Production in Hadron Collisions}

 There are different mechanisms of dilepton ($\ell^-\ell^+,\ \ell = e,\mu,\tau$) production in hadron collisions: